 You should also talk to the patient’s treating physician.
 Doctors who are not on the nursing home’s payroll are unlikely to conceal abuse.
 A doctor’s examination may help you confirm or dispel your suspicions of physical abuse.

 If you suspect that a nursing home patient has been abused, report your suspicions to appropriate authorities so that your concerns can be investigated.
 If it is clear that the patient has been intentionally injured or if you fear that a resident is in immediate danger, call the police.

 Most states have an agency with a name like “Adult Protective Services” that is charged with investigating elder abuse.
 You can also contact a state ombudsman who is responsible for investigating complaints against long-term care facilities.

-The NCEA’s State Resource Directory has links to appropriate agencies in each state that investigate nursing home abuse.
+Contact information for reporting problems or a concern about the quality of care you or your family member gets from a nursing home in your state can be found at the Medicare website.
 In addition, you can search for contact information by city or zip code on the Eldercare Locator website maintained by the Department of Health and Human Services.
 If you prefer, you can contact Eldercare Locator by calling 1-800-677-1116.
 Finally, some states accept complaints filed through their websites.
 You can find links to those websites on Medicare.gov.